-So, how do you do it?
+So, how to dry cannabis?
 Let us take you through the process step by step.

 - The oven needs to be preheated at 220-240 °F. Don’t put in the buds before the oven has reached the desired temperature because exposing it to a gradually increasing temperature can disrupt the process;

 - In the meantime, grind the buds.
 You can use a hand grinder if you have any, but you can also use your hands for chunkier pieces.
 Some people use a food processor, which is totally fine, but you’ll need to be careful to not overgrind.
 Blitz for 2-3 seconds at a time until you reach the appropriate size;